allen-malo/CISC-187-Assignments/Space Constraints (Lab 13)/Task Responses.md

 }
 ```

+The space complexity of the 'Word Builder' algorithm is _O(N<sup>2</sup>)_, where _N_ is the array size.
+We are iterating over the entire array, and for each position except its own, we push the sum of the elements to the stack.
+This gives us a space complexity of N<sup>2</sup>, since we are creating N<sup>2</sup> combinations.

 **2. Following is a function that reverses an array.
 Describe its space complexity in terms of Big O:**
 ```
 function reverse(array) {